MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-functions-list-listjoin.md

 ## Usage notes

-The structure of the list that is created contains only the fields that are presented in the structure of every record list that is mentioned in the arguments.
+The structure of the list that is created contains only the fields that are present in the structure of every record list that is referenced in the arguments.

 ## Example

-You enter the data source **Record 1** of the `Container`.
-This data source contains the following nested fields of the `Calculated field` type.
+You enter data source **Record 1** of the `Container` type.
+This data source contains the following nested fields of the `Calculated field` type:

--	**Code**: This field contains an expression that returns a value of the the `String` type.
+- **Code**: This field contains an expression that returns a value of the `String` type.
 - **Amount**: This field contains an expression that returns a value of the `Real` type.

 You then enter data source **Record 2** of the `Container` type.
 This data source contains the following nested fields of the `Calculated field` type:

 - **Amount**: This field contains an expression that returns a value of the `Real` type.
 - **IsValid**: This field contains an expression that returns a value of the `Boolean` type.

 In this case, the expression `LISTJOIN(LIST('Record 1'), LIST('Record 2'))` returns a new list that contains two records.
 The structure of this list consists of a single **Amount** field of the `Real` type, because this field is the only field that is presented in every argument of the called function.